Balla Linda: The Grass Roots' cover

 In the autumn of 1968, a few months after Battisti's release, the song was noted by American producer Steve Barri, who decided to make a version in English and have it performed by the Californian group The Grass Roots.
 The English version took the title of "Bella Linda"; new lyrics were written by Barri together with Barry Gross, while the orchestral arrangement was done by Jimmie Haskell.
-"Bella Linda" was released in the United States in November 1968 as the A side of the single Bella Linda / Hot Bright Lights.
+"Bella Linda" was released in the United States in November 1968 as the A side of the single Bella Linda / Hot Bright Lights (Some pressings are misprinted as "Della Linda").
 It was included on the album Golden Grass, as well as many subsequent compilations.
 In January 1969, the single was released in Great Britain, Canada and Australia.
+It made #28 on the Billboard Hot 100.
+On the New Zealand Listener Charts it made it to #11.